Goldenaries658/JavaScript-Quiz/README.md

 This is a red "Time's Up!" dialogue that pops up briefly if the [timer](#timer) reaches zero.
 It then progresses on to the [results table](#results-dialogue) after a 1sec delay.

 ## Results Dialogue
-This simply shows whether the user has passed or failed alongsid etheir score.
+This simply shows whether the user has passed or failed alongside their score.

 It then features a table with the breakdown of the questions answered and their correct answers, highlighting anything correct in green and incorrect in red.